 In addition, where the criminal approach does exist, the UNTOC application threshold is not always reached.
 These observations are a starting point for a much needed discussion on the potential improvement of global legal frameworks.
 This report also raises the possibility of a new international legal framework dedicated to transnational organized environmental crime.

 One of the conclusions consistent across presentations and the report, is that responses are fragmented and sectorally-siloed.
-This patchwork approach has prevented the learning of lessons, and the design of coherent and robust responses.
+This patchwork approach has prevented the learning of lessons and the design of coherent and robust responses.

-The discussion at the side event, with participants from Member States, inter-governmental representatives and civil society, found common ground in recognizing the seriousness of the problem and the need for action.
+The discussion at the side event, with participants from Member States, inter-governmental representatives, and civil society, found common ground in recognizing the seriousness of the problem and the need for action.
 At the same time, the conversation highlighted the need for constructive engagement with a broad base of relevant actors, continued awareness raising with consumers, incorporating principles of corporate social responsibility, which together should culminate in future action that is proportionate and allows for sustainable industries.

-The Global Initiative, WWF, the Black Fish, EIA and TRAFFIC encourage Member States and the Congress to invest in greater intelligence-led enforcement and monitoring; and to consider avenues for a open, cross-sectoral dialogue process to generate possible options for a global legal response to transnational organized environmental crime.
+The Global Initiative, WWF, the Black Fish, EIA and TRAFFIC encourage Member States and the Congress to invest in greater intelligence-led enforcement and monitoring; and to consider avenues for an open, cross-sectoral dialogue process to generate possible options for a global legal response to transnational organized environmental crime.